 Dylan is a physicist and bio-engineer; he has held positions in business and technology commercialisation environments at Cambridge and Imperial College London.
 He has worked closely with the NHS, MoD, Defra, DIT and AgriTech centres to develop novel technologies and systems.
 He is driven by a commitment to a sustainable human future and building the technological innovations that will deliver it.

 Philippe is an agronomist, with specialisation in plant and microbial biochemistry.
 After a career in biotech he returned to academia, researching the sustainability of fuel, food, and water, developing and running pilot plants.
 His research sparked an interest in CEA and the global future of agriculture, leading him to co-found Liberty Produce.

-Alexander was formerly CEO of Shephard Media, an international media company.
-He has worked at a government to government and company to government level across the Middle East, South East Asia, Europe and
+Formerly CEO of Shephard Media, an international media company, Alex brings a wealth of commercial expertise and experience to the Liberty Produce team.
+He has worked at a government to government and company to government level across the Middle East, South East Asia, Europe and North America.

 Kaisa manages research at the Future Farming Hub Research Centre based at the James Hutton Institute in Dundee.
 Kaisa leverages her extensive academic background delivering multidisciplinary practical research across a range of international research projects to lead Liberty Produce’s groundbreaking indoor farming research.